 Their return from near extinction reflects on our ability to improve our own condition as individuals and as a species.
 They are nomadic, social creatures and were an invaluable resource to First Nations people and early explorers.

-The buffalo provided many aspects of the required resources for many First Nations tribes:
+The bison provided many aspects of the required resources for many First Nations tribes:

 * MEAT - roasted on the campfire, boiled, for pemmican and jerky, sausages